srinathvs/Java_Distributed_Chain/README.md

 The first process to verify the block gets credit for the verification

 Sample ledgers can be found in the ledgersample.json file

+Source code can be found in the RealBlockChain/BlockChain.java